Campus Planning & Design

 The CAA team has been providing on-call engineering services to St. Andrew’s Episcopal School (SAES) since 2008.
 Founded in 1978, SAES is a co-educational independent day school, enrolling approximately 585 students in preschool-grade 12.

-On September 14, 2016, SAES dedicated its new 43,000-square-foot LEED Gold Student Center.
-The center comprises two gymnasiums, a fitness center, a dance studio, a student commons area, a café, indoor and outdoor meeting and gathering spaces, a display space for student artwork, dedicated locker rooms for coaches and fitness staff, a sports rehab center, and a new home for the nationally-renowned Center for Transformative Teaching and Learning
+A new 43,000-square-foot LEED Gold Student Center comprises two gymnasiums, a fitness center, a dance studio, a student commons area, a café, indoor and outdoor meeting and gathering spaces, a display space for student artwork, dedicated locker rooms for coaches and fitness staff, a sports rehab center, and a new home for the nationally-renowned Center for Transformative Teaching and Learning

 Mobirise